matoous/dzxcz/content/posts/2021_12/index.md

 [14 Peaks: Nothing Is Impossible](https://www.imdb.com/title/tt14079374/) is finally giving the Nepali mountaineers and sherpas the recognition that they deserve in a movie about probably the greatest mountaineering feat of 21st century so far.
 I loved the movie, it's heartfelt tone, and the beautiful imagery of the most impregnable parts of the Earth.

+[Don't Look Up](https://www.imdb.com/title/tt11286314/) had a great concept but I wasn't fond of the pacing of the movie.

 ## Listening